Monitor licenses and usage for Citrix DaaS Standard for Azure

-- If needed, select Show releasable licenses to display only the users with licenses that are eligible for release.
+- If needed, click Show releasable licenses to display only the users with licenses that are allowed to be released.

-- Select the users you want to manage and then select Release Licenses.
+- Select the users you want to manage and then click Release Licenses.

-- Review the users you’ve selected and then select Release Licenses.
+- Review the users you’ve selected and then click Release Licenses.